AdobeDocs/cc-everywhere/src/pages/guides/local/index.md

 ```bash
  http-server -S -C ./localhost.pem -K ./localhost-key.pem -p 8000
 ```
-By passing in our newly generated SSL key and certificate, we have enabled secure request serving with TLS/SSL (HTTPS), which we need to communicate with CCX.
+By passing in our newly generated SSL key and certificate, we have enabled secure request serving with TLS/SSL (HTTPS), which we need to communicate with CC Express.
 Now your server is up and available at `https://localhost:8000`.